Nurses fear what’s to come: ‘Walk down our unit for a day’

 These nurses are not only exhausted, they are angry with those who flout pleas to stay home, stay safe.

-“It’s not some selfish person who doesn’t want to wear a mask,” Carrillo said.
-“I wish they could just walk down our unit for a day and look at the faces of some of these patients.”
+“I wish they could just walk down our unit for a day and look at the faces of some of these patients,” Carillo said.

 You can be our messengers, nurse Genyza Dawson tells her patients when — or if — they get discharged.
 Dawson, who has a scar forming on her nose from the tight masks, begs them to spread the word.